mc2mc/mc2mc/README.md

 - 👋 Hi, we are MC2MC - Microsoft Cloud and Client Management Community

-- ☁ A belgian community focussing on two pillars: Microsoft Cloud and Client Management
+- ☁ A belgian community focussing on three pillars:

       Microsoft Cloud: Azure and Microsoft Hybrid Cloud (IaaS, PaaS, SaaS, Hyper-V and Windows Server)